hebcal/hebcal/README.md

    ./configure --with-default-city="Los Angeles"
    ```

-If your city is NOT on the list, then in order to customize hebcal to your city, you will need to pass it the latitude, longitude, timezone and daylight savings code (see the manual).
+If your city is NOT on the list, then in order to customize hebcal to your city, you will need to pass it the latitude, longitude, and timezone (see the manual).

 Suppose you live in Oshkosh, Wisconsin.
 Your lattitude is 44d1'29", and your longitude is 88d32'33".
-You are in timezone Z-6, with the daylight savings scheme normal to
+You are in timezone `America/Chicago`.
-the US.
 We'll round the geographic coordinates to the nearest minute.

 In order to get candlelighting times for the current year, you would type
   ```
-  hebcal -ch -l44,1 -L 88,33 -z-6 -Zusa
+  hebcal -ch -l44,1 -L 88,33 -z America/Chicago
   ```

 Now this can get rough on the fingers if you do it a lot, so the `HEBCAL_OPTS` environment variable is available for you to use.
 Every time hebcal is run, it checks this variable.
 If it is non-empty, the arguments in that variable are read as though they were typed at the command line before the ones you actually type.

 So you might set `HEBCAL_OPTS` to be
    ```
-   -l44,1 -L 88,33 -z-6 -Zusa
+   -l44,1 -L 88,33 -z America/Chicago
    ```
 and if you type
     ```